 We chose the following launcher apps because they’re developed with transparency with their source code open for review.
-While there are great minimalist launchers available on the Google Play Store, many have closed source code.
+While great minimalist launchers are available on the Google Play Store, many have closed source code.
 We cannot ensure they respect your data privacy.

 Now, let’s take a closer look at your next lite launcher for Android.